What is a savings account? Definition, how they work

 Can you lose money in a savings account?

-It is always a good idea to have money tucked away in a savings account.
-You’ll never lose the money you have saved — up to the FDIC insurance limit of $250,000 at FDIC-insured banks.
+You’ll never lose the money you have saved — up to the FDIC insurance limit of $250,000 per account owner at FDIC-insured banks.
 But the money in your savings account can lose purchasing power over time.
+For example, if someone earns 0.2 percent APY on their savings account and inflation is at a 2 percent annual rate, they’d face a 1.8 percent decline in purchasing power over a year.

 Find the right balance of cash to store in your savings account.
 You want to keep enough on hand to deal with any emergencies.
 But you don’t want to overdo it and miss out on the opportunity to grow your investments over the long term.